kailash-manasarovar/statement/docs/timeline/2025/may.md

 - I note this.
 - Me and mum met Tanya on the [eclipse tour of 2006 in Egypt](../2001-to-2010/2006.md#total-eclipse-of-the-sun).
 - I believe today (August 2026, time of writing) that this is where I was first signed up without my knowledge or consent for the CIA's intuitive program whose main goal was to somehow deal with the criminal gangs of Dénia, a major thorn in their side.
-- I did a pretty good job too, it must be admitted.
+- I did a pretty good job too, they cannot deny it.
 - Mum still has Tanya on her Facebook.
+- I'm interested that Tanya's name is Tanya; rather like Tonia.
+Coincidence?
+Or have they been after him all along.
-- I wonder if her popping up like this is a sign from the FBI to tell me they're working on my case, but it's so top secret they can't speak to me directly.
+- At the Anantara, I wonder if her popping up like this is a sign from the FBI to tell me they're working on my case, but it's so top secret they can't speak to me directly.
-- Tanya had told us she lived in a town which I immediately linked to the FBI.
-I think I even told my mother this.
+- Tanya had told us she lived in a town (did she say Langley, I don't think it was that but it was somewhere in Virginia) which I immediately linked to the FBI.
+- I think I even told my mother this.
 - I also wonder now (time of writing) if the first surreptitious surgery took place at the Anantara.

 !!! tip "I just realized why they did this"